Connecting the Cables

-Warning: Before installing or repairing the appliance, remove all jewelry and other metal objects that might come in contact with power sources or wires.
-When you touch both a live power source or wire and ground, any metal objects can heat up rapidly and cause burns, set clothing on fire, or fuse the metal object to an exposed terminal.
+Remove all jewelry and other metal objects that might come in contact with power sources or wires before installing or repairing the appliance.
+When you touch both a live power source or wire and ground, any metal objects can heat up rapidly, and may cause burns, set clothing on fire, or fuse the metal object to an exposed terminal.

 Connecting the Console Cable